aj-amitjain/python_programming/README.md

 # python_programming
-This repo will have coding example in python.
+This repo contains different coding examples in python.

+#### Note:
+For some problems, I have added different approaches, to understand and compare methods with different complexity.